-1) Distribution Feeder Overcurrent Protection

-Low Voltage (LV) distribution feeder is normally protected by an overcurrent (Inverse Definite Minimum Time- IDMT characteristic) relays.
+1) Distribution Feeder Overcurrent Protection: A low-voltage (LV) distribution feeder is normally protected by an overcurrent (inverse definite minimum time (IDMT) characteristic) relays.
 This protection application is relatively less time critical as the fault current is not significant and IDMT overcurrent coordination always has a backup from upstream relays.
-The operating time of these relays varies from fraction of seconds to few seconds.
-The delay of around few tens of milliseconds is tolerable for this LV overcurrent protection scheme.
-Moreover, the sampling frequency required for this LV substation protection is around 480 Hz (8 samples per cycle), which demands less channel bandwidth.
-The wireless LAN based communication network for distribution feeder overcurrent is shown in Fig. 4.
+The operating time of these relays varies from a fraction of a second to a few seconds.
+The delay of around several tens of milliseconds is tolerable for this LV overcurrent protection scheme.
+Moreover, the sampling frequency required for this LV substation protection is around 480 Hz (eight samples per cycle), which demands less channel bandwidth.
+The WLAN-based communication network for distribution feeder overcurrent is shown in Fig. 4.

 Fig. 4.
-Wireless LAN for distribution feeder overcurrent protection.
+WLAN for distribution feeder overcurrent protection.

-Summary of above discussed smart distribution substation applications, with corresponding IEC 61850 message types and allowable End-To-End (ETE) delay [2], [12]are tabulated in Table-I. Performance class P1 of IEC 61850-5 standard, which applies to distribution substation bay or to bays with lower performance requirements, is considered for this work.
+A summary of the smart distribution substation applications discussed above, with corresponding IEC 61850 message types and allowable end-to-end (ETE) delay [2], [12] are tabulated in Table I. Performance class P1 of the IEC 61850-5 standard, which applies to distribution substation bay or to bays with lower performance requirements, is considered for this work.